CIRS-Girona/Thematic2.5D/README.md

 python tests/test.py
 ```

-### 1. Dataset Creation
+### Dataset Organization

 This step involves processing the original image/depth/mask data to generate training patches.

 **Input Data Format:**

 The project expects original data to be organized as images within a directory structure specified by `input_dir` in the `config.yaml` file.
 The `input_dir` directory is expected to host one or more datasets organized as folders.
-Within each dataset folder under `input_dir`, the following subdirectories are expected:
+Within each dataset folder under `input_dir`, the following subdirectories are expected organized in the same manner as the example provided:

 * `images`: Contains original 2D imagery.
-* `depths`: Contains corresponding depth maps, formatted as 1-channel, 16-bit PNGs.
+* `depthmaps`: Contains corresponding depth maps, formatted as 1-channel, 16-bit PNGs.
 * `masks`: Contains corresponding masks indicating the location of target objects, formatted as 1-channel, 8-bit PNGs.

 ***Example:***